My rating: 4 of 5 stars

 Everyone appears to sleep with everyone else.
 Nicola enchants the three men in doing her bidding by being what each of them want her to be.
 Keith wants her to be a Whore.
 Guy wants her to be a Virgin.
 And Sam, well, Sam just wants her to inspire him to write the novel that is the true events of her story and how she desires to be killed.
 A surprise ending, as Sam writes, is waiting, and the novel that is often considered as a ”dark comic” does not disappoint.

 One thing that is intelligent about London Fields is its incredible vocabulary.
 Dark books are at times well-articulated.
-Cormac McCarthy and his books are brought to mind.
+Cormac McCarthy and his books (such as Blood Meridian and Suttree) are brought to mind.
 Dostoevski also.
 The reason: the darker and the more debased content in the fiction, the higher the rhetoric and the vocabulary.
 Most readers fail to understand this device, but it is a practical tool to balance the unfavorable with a high style.

 Some highlights now:

 Amis is a master at pin-pointing a character’s essence and placing it in context to the overall plot with such well designed sentences, like the one below:

 ”Raising a yellow finger to his lower lip, Keith pondered the whole future of cheating.
 Cheating was his life.
 Cheating was all he knew.
 Few people had that much money any more but it was quite clear that they had never been stupider.
 The old desire for a bargain had survived into a world where there weren’t any; there weren’t any bargains.
 Unquestionably you could still earn a decent living at it, at cheating.
 Yet no one seemed to have thought through the implications of a world in which everyone cheated” (p 113).